wthrowe/rfcs/text/0000-osstring-string-interface.md

 ## `OsStr`

-OsStr will get the following new methods:
+OsStr will get the following new methods (with supporting code interspersed):
 ```rust
 /// Returns true if `needle` is a substring of `self`.
 fn contains_os<S: AsRef<OsStr>>(&self, needle: S) -> bool;